amitmca43/ng-bs-controls/README.md

 # Angular Bootstrap Controls

-This library contains coomonly used bootstrap controls as Angular components.
+This library contains commonly used bootstrap controls as Angular components.

 ## Installation